Bean6754/dotfiles/Documentation/partitioning/1-partitioning-zfs.md

 `zpool create -f -o ashift=12 -O atime=off -O compression=lz4 -O encryption=aes-256-gcm -o keyformat=passphrase -O keylocation=prompt -O pbkdf2iters=6400000 -R /mnt zroot /dev/sda4`

-Set `ashift=12` on drives with 4096KB physical sector size and `ashift=9` on drives with a 512B physical sector size.

 Most modern drives are 4096KiB physical sector size and setting to lower ashift will give a performance penalty whereas setting `ashift=12` on a 512B physical sector size drive will occur a minimal maximum-space penalty.

-My advice is to always set `ashift=12` unless you know the hard-drives you are working from are very very old.
+My advice is to always set `ashift=12` unless you know the hard-drives you are working from are very very old and you know for fact that the physical sector size is 100% 512B.

 ## ZFS datasets.